denog/denog.github.io/de/meetings/denog17/sponsoring.md

 ## Reservations

-**Reservations will be available at 2025-06-23 11:00 CEST for patron members**
+**Reservations will be available at 2025-06-23 11:00 CEST, patron members initially have exclusive access!
+Reservations are possible for everyone.**

-Packages can ordered using the form below or by folowing [this link](https://forms.gle/3tXwW5TkgQPXLKXJA).
+Packages can be ordered using the form below or by folowing [this link](https://forms.gle/3tXwW5TkgQPXLKXJA).
 Please note that this page will show an error before the presale start, this is intentional.

  <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdsHt0GGoQtVPDlDG3QRLa7omNjogrw5YN9kGDNe-yiBL613A/viewform?embedded=true" width="640" height="2489" frameborder="0" marginheight="0" marginwidth="0">Wird geladen…</iframe>